-Annual average nitrate is under predicted at the urban CSN monitoring sites in the Northeast, Midwest, and Southeast (NMB in the range of 7.7 to 19.9 percent), except in the Central and Western U.S. where nitrate is under predicted (NMB is -7.4 percent and -36.5 percent, respectively).
-At IMPROVE rural sites, annual average nitrate is over predicted at all subregions, except in the Western U.S. where nitrate is under predicted by -25.8 percent.
-Model performance of total nitrate at sub-urban CASTNet monitoring sites also shows an over prediction across all subregions (NMB in the range of 3.7 to 19 percent), except in the Central and Western U.S. (NMB on average is underpredicted by 23 percent).
-Model error for nitrate is somewhat greater for each subregion as compared to sulfate.
-Model bias at individual sites indicates mainly over prediction of greater than 20 percent at most monitoring sites in the Eastern half of the U.S. as indicated in Figure 4-12.
-The exception to this is in the Southern Florida and the Southwest of the modeling domain where there appears to be a greater number of sites with under prediction of nitrate of 20 to 80 percent.
-Model error for annual nitrate, as shown in Figures 4-11 and 4-13, is least at sites in portions of the Midwest and extending eastward to the Northeast corridor.
+Annual average nitrate is under predicted at the urban CSN monitoring sites in the South, Southwest, Northern Rockies, Northwest, and West (NMB in the range of -1.0 to -58 percent), except in the Northeast, Ohio Valley, Upper Midwest, and Southeast where nitrate is over predicted (NMB in the range of -4 percent and -45 percent).
+At IMPROVE rural sites, annual average nitrate is under predicted at all subregions, except in the Southeast and Northeast where nitrate is over predicted by -31 to 41 percent, respectively.
+Model performance of total nitrate at sub-urban CASTNet monitoring sites shows an over prediction in the Northeast, Ohio Valley, Upper Midwest, and Southeast (NMB in the range of 13 to 27 percent), except in the South, Southwest, Northern Rockies and Western U.S. (NMB in the range of -1 to -20 percent).
+Model error for nitrate and total nitrate is somewhat greater for each of the nine NOAA climate subregions as compared to sulfate.
+Model bias at individual sites indicates mainly over prediction of greater than 20 percent at most monitoring sites in the Eastern half of the U.S. as indicated in Figure 4-13.
+The exception to this is in the Southern Florida, Ohio Valley, Southwest, and Western U.S. of the modeling domain where there appears to be a greater number of sites with under prediction of nitrate of 10 to 80 percent.
+Model error for annual nitrate, as shown in Figures 4-12 and 4-15, is least at sites in portions of the Ohio Valley and extending eastward to the Northeast corridor.
 Nitrate concentrations are typically higher in these areas than in other portions of the modeling domain.

-Annual average ammonium model performance as indicated in Table 4-5 has a tendency for the model to under predict across the CASTNet sites (ranging from 7 to -40 percent).
-Ammonium performance across the urban CSN sites shows an over prediction (ranging from 7 to 28 percent) in the Northeast, Midwest, Southeast, and Central U.S., and an under prediction of approximately 25 percent in the Western U.S. There is not a large variation from subregion to subregion or at urban versus rural sites in the error statistics for ammonium.
-The spatial variation of ammonium across the majority of individual monitoring sites in the Eastern U.S. shows bias within ± 30 percent.
-A larger bias is seen in the Southwest, bias on average 60-70 percent.
+Annual average ammonium model performance as indicated in Table 4-5 has a tendency for the model to under predict across the CASTNet sites (ranging from -9 to -37 percent), except in the Northwest (NMB is 33 percent).
+Ammonium performance across the urban CSN sites shows an over prediction in most of the climate subregions (ranging from 3 to 59 percent), except in the West and Southwest (under prediction of NMB -39 and -61 percent, respectively).
+The spatial variation of ammonium across the majority of individual monitoring sites in the Eastern U.S. shows bias within ±40 percent (Figures 4-19 and 4-21).
+A larger bias is seen in the Southeast, (over prediction bias on average 80 percent) and in the